American Standard Logo

 American Standard Logo History

 Throughout the company’s existence, six logo redesigns have been developed.
-Each new redesign made minimal changes that allowed the brand’s visual recognition to be at a high level, meeting modern standards.
+Each redesign made minimal changes that maintained the brand’s visual recognition and met modern standards.

 What is American Standard?